michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-pre-trip-meeting.md

 Say: *I want to start by saying a big “Thank You\!” for being a part of this summer’s mission trip.
 Our teenagers couldn’t experience a trip like this without you.
 I want you to know something-this is bigger than you, or me, or our church, or even the people that we’ll serve.
 When God brings together all the people, parts, and plans of our Group Mission Trip, our youth grow closer to Jesus, and lives are changed.
 That’s what it’s all about, and that’s what you’re a part of.
 So thanks again\!*

 *Our time today will help prepare us to be the kind of leaders that can help our kids grow closer to Jesus.
-The trip’s program theme this year is "Worth It".
-We all struggle at times with a sense of worth or significance.
-Am I worthy of what I receive?
-This can be both positive – “Do I deserve the gifts I’ve been given?”
-Or negative – “Why did this bad thing happen to me?”
-This summer at Group Mission Trips, participants will experience a fresh look at the idea of worth through the parable of the prodigal son (Luke 15:11-32 NIV).*

-*Each day participants will explore the story of the prodigal son from the perspective of the three main characters in the story – the father, the older son, and the younger son.
-Each person will discover how they are Worth It to Jesus as a result.
-No matter what they thought in the past.
-No matter what choices they’ve made.
-We are all Worth It to Jesus\!*
+The trip’s program theme this year is Go Serve.
+Group Mission Trips will be calling everyone to Go Serve and move people form doing service projects to becoming people who serve as a lifestyle.
+On each trip, we will focus on God’s call on us to serve in freedom.
+We will discover that Jesus is the reason we serve.
+We will learn that serving is a way to give praise to God.
+We will challenge ourselves to serve even when no one notices.
+We will remember that the ultimate example of service is Jesus’ humility and willingness to die for us.
+And we will discover that God blesses us when we serve.*

 *We’re going to go over three very important ideas that will help us have a great attitude and give an example of great behavior while on our mission trip.*